 Note: if this is confusing to you, I would recommend switching between using Register Rewards on items that will earn Balance Rewards points and using Balance Rewards points on items that will earn RR.
 This will keep you from making the mistake of using a Register Reward on the same item or using Balance Rewards on items that are triggering Balance Rewards.

 *You MUST have the same total # of items as total # of manufacturer coupons.
 Remember that RR are manufacturer coupons!
 Store coupons don’t count for this.
 Use “fillers” (cheap or clearance items) to bring your total # of items up.

 I purchased the Pantene, Keebler and Sure in 1 transaction and had a coupon for each, but I also wanted to use my RR from last weeks Diapers.
 I have 4 manufacture coupons but only 3 items.
 I must buy a “filler” item.
 My kids love to pick candy for good behavior but that can get costly.
 I had found clearance Chapstick for $0.25 awhile back so I used those as “fillers” for a long time.

 You need to hand over coupons in the following order:

-Cashiers won’t usually override and handing the store coupon b/4 the manufacture can cause the register to beep and you to lose a deal.
+Cashiers won’t usually override and handing the store coupon before the manufacturer coupon can cause the register to beep and cause you to lose a deal.
 Stick with this order and you should be good.

-Walgreen’s RR are meant to be used at Walgreen’s; however, Harris Teeter accepts 1 competitors coupon per transaction.
-This can sweeten a deal at Harris Teeter or let you use an RR before it expires (sometimes there are weeks that I really don’t want anything at Walgreen’s, but milk is cheaper at Harris Teeter than at Walgreen’s.
-Further, if you throw away an RR you might as well have taken the cash and thrown it in the trash!)
+Walgreens RR are meant to be used at Walgreens; however, Harris Teeter accepts 1 competitor’s coupon per transaction.
+This can sweeten a deal at Harris Teeter or let you use an RR before it expires (sometimes there are weeks that I really don’t want anything at Walgreens, but milk is cheaper at Harris Teeter than at Walgreens.